python/cpython/Doc/library/weakref.rst

 Finalizer Objects
 -----------------

-Often one uses :class:`finalize` to register a callback without bothering to keep the returned finalizer object.
+The main benefit of using :class:`finalize` is that it makes it simple to register a callback without needing to preserve the returned finalizer object.
 For instance

     >>> import weakref
     >>> class Object: